Disorder-free localisation in continuous-time quantum walks : Role of symmetries: Construction

 Consider the conjugacy class made out of purely 2-cycles which are just the transpositions.
 They include the exchange of any two of the $N$ indices and there are precisely $\frac{N(N-1)}{2}$ of them.
 The 2-cycle Hamiltonian in the 1-fermion sector is obtained using \eqref{eq:ftransposition-1fermion} and is bilinear in the fermion creation and annihilation operators,

 The factor accompanying the number operator $\hat{N}=\sum\limits_{k=1}^N~a^\dag_ka_k$ is a result of the substitution \eqref{eq:ftransposition-1fermion} for the 2-cycles.
-Clearly the term in the $\left[~\right]$ commutes with $\hat{N}$ and represents a fermion on a given site hopping to any other site.
+Clearly the term in the $\left[\cdots\right]$ commutes with $\hat{N}$ and represents a fermion on a given site hopping to any other site.
 As noted earlier this Hamiltonian has a non-trivial action on every fermion number sector except on the 1-fermion sector where it acts as a permutation operator.
 It is clearly $\mathcal{S}_N$ invariant in its site indices\footnote{A more rigorous proof is shown in App. \ref{app:H1 every sector}.}.
 The second term in \eqref{eq:2-cycleH-1fermion} dominates for large $N$.
 Our goal is to study the localisation features of this system for large $N$ and so the explicit presence of $N$ in the Hamiltonian can lead to incorrect conclusions about the origin of the localisation.
-To avoid this we will choose the term in $\left[~\right]$ as our Hamiltonian,
+To avoid this we will choose the term in $\left[\cdots\right]$ as our Hamiltonian,

-where all the fermions interact with each other in a symmetric manner.
+where all the fermions interact with each other in a symmetrical manner.
 This model can be solved exactly by a simple change of basis as we shall see in Sec. \ref{sec:solution}.

 In addition to the above bilinear Hamiltonian, we consider the operators acting on the 2-fermion states which are quartic in the fermion creation and annihilation operators.
 This Hamiltonian can be thought of as an interaction term when added to the bilinear Hamiltonian in \eqref{eq:2-cycleH-alltoall}.
 However a crucial point is that this 2-cycle Hamiltonian can be simplified\footnote{The proof for this is shown in App. \ref{app:2-cycleH-2fermion}.} using the CAR algebra in \eqref{eq:CAR} resulting in,